Adityanr/Who-Logged-In-/README.md

 **CommandCam**

-CommandCam from https://github.com/tedburke/CommandCam has been used to take snap using system camera upon login.
+CommandCam from https://github.com/tedburke/CommandCam [1] has been used to take snap using system camera upon login.

+**References**

+1. Burke, T. Tedburke/CommandCam: A command line webcam image grabber for windows, GitHub.
+Available at: https://github.com/tedburke/CommandCam (Accessed: December 8, 2022).